lawjackelen/forecasting-batting-performance/README.md

 Our target is a cumulative metric, but we want to be able to control for seasons where a player may have played fewer games than others.
 Just because a player was injured, doesn't mean they weren't performing well without the injury.
 For this reason, all cumulative stats were turned into rates of per-game.
 Pre-existing rate stats were unchanged.

 The last bit that needed to be done was to create positional variables for the percent of games played at a position within the season.
-The data from Baseball-Reference was originally in the format of games at each position, so those were min-max scaled across all positions to produce the share of games played at each position.
+The data from Baseball-Reference was originally in the format of games at each position, so those were recalculated to produce the percentage share of games played at each position.

 ## Feature Extraction
 At this point, our dataset consisted of the WAA_pg (our rate target variable) and the underlying features from the player-season.
 But, we aren't interested in calculating WAA_pg using known season statistics, we want to be able to forecast WAA_pg *before* the season starts!
 To accomplish this, the dataset was analyzed to see how much of our data would be culled if we only kept players who had rows for a consistent number of years.
 A few lookback windows were reviewed: